MSN + MSIS: Data Analytics Dual Degree, MSN + MSIS

 - Part-time students can complete the program in three calendar years

-- Hybrid courses meet, at most, once per week from 5-9pm at the Center Valley campus
+- Hybrid/Flex courses meet, at most, one night per week from 5-9pm at the Center Valley campus

 Important Program Information